'(Re-)shaping boundaries in crisis and crisis response'

 About the conference

 Crisis and humanitarianism has always been about boundaries.
 The classic view of a crisis is an exceptional moment, bounded in time and space.
-Humanitarian action was therefore seen as a necessarily limited endeavor which has a narrow but principled focus on saving lives and alleviating suffering.
+Humanitarian action was therefore seen as a necessarily limited endeavour which has a narrow but principled focus on saving lives and alleviating suffering.
 Setting clear boundaries around crisis were meant to distinguish crisis from normality and legitimate extraordinary measures to accommodate its effects.

 Call for Panels